supersimplesuper/docs/website/docs/software_partners/tutorials/integrate_super_api/index.md

 ## Our REST endpoints

-All calls to our Rest endpoints will return the same structured metadata, this is represented as:
+All calls to our REST endpoints will return the same structured metadata, this is represented as:

 | Field   | Kind   | Description                                                                                                  |
 | ------- | ------ | ------------------------------------------------------------------------------------------------------------ |